feesh8/database-practicals/Practical-2/README.md

-# Practical 2 - Designing a database
+# Practical 2 - Thinking a database

 The aim of this practical work is to propose a solution for the company Petit Commerce by designing a database to address various challenges identified in the provided subject.